 Proprietary Funds - The District operates three proprietary funds that focus on the determination of operating income, changes in net position, financial position and cash flows.
-There are two types of proprietary funds: enterprise and internal service funds.
+There are two types of proprietary funds: enterprise and charges to students and other consumers for meals and food services, interest earnings, proceeds of obligations, federal subsidies, and donated commodities received by the program, and with reimbursements associated with providing food to populations as approved under federal guidelines or by Board action.